Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Quantifier Comprehension in LLMs

+Finally, we want to explain what the scaling in Figure \ref{fig:comparison} and \cite{michaelov2022rarely} actually depicts.
+To see this, we want to refer the reader to Figure \ref{fig:comparison_plain}, which shows the accuracy metric as defined in equations \ref{eq:prev_1} and \ref{eq:prev_2} for a critical word following a backbone phrase \underline{without} the quantifier.
+This means that Figure \ref{fig:cp_image1} measures the count when $\scalebox{1.1}{S}(typ|BP) < \scalebox{1.1}{S}(atyp|BP)$, or how often is the typical word followed by the backbone phrase.
+Similarly, figure \ref{fig:cp_image2} measures $\scalebox{1.1}{S}(atyp|BP) > \scalebox{1.1}{S}(typ|BP)$, or how often the atypical word is \textbf{not} followed by the backbone phrase.

-This provides additional empirical evidence as to why the method proposed to evaluate quantifier comprehension using equation \ref{eq:prev_1} and \ref{eq:prev_2} in \cite{michaelov2022rarely} is not actually measuring quantifier comprehension, \textbf{it is measuring typicality}.
-While this can be misinterpreted as the inability of LLMs to recognize quantifiers in context, we argue that this is not necessarily the case since the "typical" and "atypical" words are not unique as discussed above.
-We will later define more precise tests to evalute quantifier comprehension in section \ref{sec:proposed_definition}.
+The scaling in Figure \ref{fig:comparison_plain} looks almost identical to Figure \ref{fig:comparison}.
+This indicates that the method defined by \cite{michaelov2022rarely} to measure the effect of quantifier is not even accounting for the presence of the quantifier, and \textbf{we end up just measuring how often the typical word is more probable than the atypical word}.
+Thus, the method proposed to evaluate quantifier comprehension using equation \ref{eq:prev_1} and \ref{eq:prev_2} in \cite{michaelov2022rarely} is not actually measuring quantifier comprehension, \textbf{it is measuring typicality}.

-In fact, what these scaling plots show is that as the size of the model increase, the typical words in LLMs get more probable than the atypical words.
-This essentially means that the model is getting better at understanding language, and is able to associate the typical word in a given context with larger probability than the atypical words, thus also being able to mimic the human perception of typicality in a context.
+In fact, what these scaling plots show is that as the size of the model increase, the typical words in LLMs get more probable and the atypical words get less probable.
+This essentially means that the model is getting better at understanding language as typically used by humans, and is able to associate the typical word in a given context with larger probability than the atypical words.